frylo0/nextjs-modern-starter-2024/README.md

 4. At the end of sprint we create release branch to perform regression testing on testing stage.
 5. All hot-fixed from regression testing are located on release branch.
 6. After all fixed hot-fixes release branch merge to main.

-## Special pages

-Take a look to this pages at localhost:

-1. http://localhost:3000/\_/docs - Docs of basic project components.
-Also some tips of mixin usage and accomplishments.
-2. http://localhost:3000/\_/svgs - List of all project svg images with simple search.
-Created to prevent SVG duplication.

 ## Support